-1. Demonstrate the ability to perform or explain the following:

-- a.
-Proper incision placement

-- b.
-Removal of palpable mass

-- c.
-Removal of non-palpable, wire localized mass, with assistance

-- d.
-Cosmetic closure of wounds

-2. Demonstrate ability to assist with or perform with assistance,

-- a.
-Skin flaps

-- b.
-Axillary dissection

-- c.
+1. Demonstrate proficiency and articulate the following: - a.
+Proper incision placement - b.
+Removal of palpable mass or skin lesion - c.
+Removal of non-palpable, wire localized mass, with assistance - d.
+Cosmetic closure of wounds 2.
+Demonstrate ability to assist with or perform with assistance, - a.
+Skin flaps - b.
+Axillary and inguinal lymph node dissection - c.
 Sentinel node mapping and biopsy with assistance